-2514 WORLD CIVILIZATIONS-HONORS .....
-Grade 10 ......
-Level 4-1 Credit Prerequisites: History-Social Studies department recommendation Level 4 World History is a survey course that stresses analysis of history that will enable students to grasp the broader implication of motives and deeds that they study in the story of humankind.
+2514 WORLD CIVILIZATIONS-HONORS Grade 10 Level 4-1 Credit Prerequisites: History-Social Studies department approval Level 4 World History is a survey course that stresses analysis of history that will enable students to grasp the broader implication of motives and deeds that they study in the story of humankind.
 This course demands more writing to demonstrate understanding and use of social studies skills.
 Students will be required to read and analyze a wide variety of primary sources.
 Knowledge of geography as it affects human activity is also developed.
 Prerequisites: None This course is a general survey of world history emphasizing an understanding of the forces that have shaped its major personalities and events.
 While priority is given to western history, nonwestern cultures are studied as time permits.
 The course stresses organizing information, drawing conclusions, evaluating ideas, and geography skills.
-3505 AP U.S. HISTORY ......
-Grade 11 .....
-Level 5-1 Credit Prerequisite: 2514 World Civilizations Honors or 2523 World Civilizations, and department recommendation This course focuses on the key events/characters that have shaped American History and relies heavily on student document analysis and evaluation of historical events.
+3505 AP U.S. HISTORY Grade 11 Level 5-1 Credit Prerequisite: 2514 World Civilizations Honors or 2523 World Civilizations, and department approval This course focuses on the key events/characters that have shaped American History and relies heavily on student document analysis and evaluation of historical events.
 The ability to write organized essays and papers is stressed.
 The students are expected to take the AP Exam at the conclusion of the course.
-3514 U.S. HISTORY-HONORS Grade 11 Level 4-1 Credit Prerequisite: 2514 World Civilizations-Honors or 2523 World Civilizations with History-Social Studies department recommendation In addition to all aspects of level 3, 3523 U.S. History, this class includes outside reading throughout the year and an emphasis on essay writing, especially on tests.
-Prerequisite: 2514 World Civilizations-Honors or 2523 World Civilizations
+3514 U.S. HISTORY-HONORS Grade 11 Level 4-1 Credit Prerequisite: 2514 World Civilizations-Honors or 2523 World Civilizations with History-Social Studies department approval In addition to all aspects of level 3, 3523 U.S. History, this class includes outside reading throughout the year and an emphasis on essay writing, especially on tests.
+Prerequisite: 2514 World Civilizations-Honors or 2523 World Civilizations The course is divided into Pre-Civil War and Post-Civil War.
+The goal of the course is to give the